Today I’m looking at a website that claims you can win free prizes – but is it for real?

 Since, they also have your information and have cookies set to track your behaviour online.

-You may not notice when you see a related Ad pop up on Facebook or via an email online, that they’ve been tracking your habits and behaviour online to make predictions about what you may purchase.
+You may not notice when you see a related Ad pop up on Facebook or via an email online, that they’ve been tracking your habits online in order to make predictions about what you may purchase.

 What Are The Odds Of You Winning?